Chart Color Schemes

 Wagin ranks among the oldest 10% of areas nationwide

-Wagin's median age at 50 years is significantly higher than the Rest of WA average of 40 years and exceeds the national average of 38 years.
-The age profile shows that those aged 65-74 years are particularly prominent, making up 16.7% of the population, while the 35-44 year-olds make up 9.9%, which is smaller than in Rest of WA.
-This concentration of 65-74 year-olds is well above the national average of 9.4%.
-Since 2021, there has been a rejuvenation with the median age falling from 51 to 50 years.
-Key changes include the growth of the 25 to 34 age group from 9.9% to 12.3%, and the increase of the 15 to 24 cohort from 7.9% to 9.0%.
+Wagin's median age at 50 years is significantly higher than the Rest of WA average of 40 and exceeds the national average of 38 by a substantial margin.
+The age profile indicates that those aged 65-74 are particularly prominent, making up 16.7% of the population, while the 35-44 group is comparatively smaller at 9.9%.
+This concentration of the 65-74 age group is well above the national average of 9.4%.
+Between 2021 and the present, a rejuvenation trend is evident as the median age has fallen from 51 to 50 years.
+Key changes include the growth of the 25 to 34 age group from 9.9% to 12.3%, and an increase in the 15 to 24 cohort from 7.9% to 9.0%.
 Conversely, the 55 to 64 cohort has declined from 17.2% to 14.9%, and the 45 to 54 group has dropped from 10.7% to 9.1%.
-By 2041, Wagin is expected to see notable shifts in its age composition, with the 25 to 34 age cohort projected to grow steadily by 69 people (37%), from 187 to 257.
+By 2041, Wagin is expected to see notable shifts in its age composition.
+The 25 to 34 age cohort is projected to grow steadily, expanding by 70 people (37%) from 187 to 258.
 In contrast, the 75 to 84 and 65 to 74 cohorts are expected to experience population declines.